Mali entry requirements for Canada passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Canadian passport holders.
-You must obtain a visa from the Malian embassy or consulate before you travel.
+No. Canadian citizens are not eligible for visa on arrival.
+You must obtain a visa from a Malian embassy or consulate before you travel.

 Official sources